renggli/dart-xml/README.md

 Dart XML
 ========

-Dart XML is a lightweight library for parsing, traversing, and querying XML documents.
+Dart XML is a lightweight library for parsing, traversing, querying and building XML documents.

 This library is open source, stable and well tested.
 Development happens on [GitHub](http://github.com/renggli/dart-xml).
 Feel free to report issues or create a pull-request there.
+The most recent stable versions are available through [pub.dartlang.org][http://pub.dartlang.org/packages/xml].
 General questions are best asked on [StackOverflow](http://stackoverflow.com/questions/tagged/dart+xml).

 Continuous build results are available from [Jenkins](http://jenkins.lukas-renggli.ch/job/dart-xml/).
 Up-to-date [documentation](http://jenkins.lukas-renggli.ch/job/dart-xml/javadoc/) is created automatically with every new push.